Genpai99/Minesweeper/README.md

 As a player, I would like to be informed when the game is over due to a loss.
 As a player, I would like to be informed that the I selected an area where there are no mines.
 As a player I would like to be able to restart the game after a win or loss.
+As a player, I want my game to show location of all mines after I have won the game.
+As a player, I would like to be informed when the game is over due to a win.

 Stretch Goals
 As a player, I would like a victory animation when I win the game.